wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/vaccination-environment-prep/includes/5-summary.md

 -   Create a new Tenant with Trial Dynamics 365 licenses

--   Add additional pre-requisite trial licenses
+-   Add other pre-requisite trial licenses

 -   Request Microsoft Vaccination Management Deployment Access